mattforni/notes/languages/italiano.md

 il divano - the sofa
 l'affito - the rent
-l'annuncio - the advertisement l'ingresso - the entry, the doorway il soggiorno - the living room la camera da letto - the bedroom il bagno - the bathroom il bilocale - the two-room apartment peccato - shame piano terra - ground-floor la poltrona - the armchair prendere in affito - to rent il tavolo - the table lo scaffale - the shelf umido - humid, damp
+l'annuncio - the advertisement l'armadio - the wardrobe l'ingresso - the entry, the doorway la scrivania - the desk il soggiorno - the living room la camera da letto - the bedroom il bagno - the bathroom il bilocale - the two-room apartment il letto - the bed peccato - shame piano terra - ground-floor la poltrona - the armchair prendere in affito - to rent il tavolo - the table il tappeto - the carpet lo scaffale - the shelf umido - humid, damp
 ```